 2. Identify Moving Materials

-Make an inventory of everything you plan to move, including furniture, files, equipment, among others.
+Make an inventory of everything you plan to move, including furniture, files, and equipment, among others.
 An inventory will help you know how much room each item will take up in your new space.
 And don’t forget about things like personal items and electronics.
 Be sure to include things like packaging materials, markers, tape, and bubble wrap.

 3. Hire Experienced Movers